Potential Impact: What Could Lead to a Waste Storage Accident?

 San Onofre Radioactive Waste Poll Results

-In February 2021, SLF collaborated with UCSD to survey registered voters in the County of San Deigo and the County of Orange.
-The data makes clear that large majorities of registered voters in both Counties are highly concerned about the potential consequences of storing radioactive waste at the San Onofre nuclear power plant and support more transparancy form utility companies when it comes to radioactive waste storage.
+In February 2021, SLF collaborated with UCSD to survey registered voters in the County of San Diego and the County of Orange.
+The data makes clear that large majorities of registered voters in both counties are highly concerned about the potential consequences of storing radioactive waste at the San Onofre nuclear power plant and support more transparency form utility companies when it comes to radioactive waste storage.